Thrill Me

 Thrill Me: The Leopold & Loeb Story is a musical with a book, music, and lyrics by Stephen Dolginoff.
 It is based on the true story of Nathan Leopold and Richard Loeb, the so-called "thrill killers" who murdered a young boy in 1924 in order to commit "the perfect crime."
 The story is told in flashbacks, beginning with a 1958 parole hearing.

 The show premiered with a small production at the 2003 Midtown International Theater Festival in New York City.
 It was then staged as a larger Off-Broadway production in 2005 by the York Theatre Company in association with Jim Kierstead.
 Since then, Thrill Me was published in the United States by Dramatists Play Service, and in the UK by Samuel French Ltd. recorded on CD by Original Cast Records, and has been staged in a variety of US and international cities.

+In 2024, writer/composer Stephen Dolginoff’s memoir Thrill Maker, which recounts the entire thirty year history of the show (which he first began writing in 1994), was published.

 Production history

 The original production at New York City's 2003 Midtown International Theatre Festival was directed by Martin Charnin.
 It was then staged for a limited run off-Broadway by the not-for-profit York Theatre Company (James Morgan, Producing Artistic Director) and Jim Kierstead, opening on May 16, 2005 and extended through August 21.
 Directed by Michael Rupert, the production featured author Stephen Dolginoff as Leopold and Doug Kreeger as Loeb.
 Stephen Bogardus, John McMartin, and Rupert himself were heard in voice-overs.
 Shonn Wiley replaced Kreeger late in the run.
 Matt Bauer opened in the role of Leopold.

 The musical has had over 150 productions in 16 countries and 10 languages; and has been performed at regional theatres throughout the U.S., with Dolginoff appearing as Leopold in productions staged in Seattle, and Buffalo.
 Internationally, the musical has been produced in Seoul, South Korea (in Korean), Athens, Greece (in Greek), Melbourne, Australia, Tokyo, Japan (in Japanese), Madrid, Spain (in Spanish), Datteln, Germany (in German) Belgium (in Dutch), England, Scotland, Austria, Canada, Argentina, China, the Czech Republic, and Poland.

 A recording with Kreeger and Dolginoff was released by Original Cast Records in April 2006.

 A major Los Angeles production featured Alex Schemmer and Stewart W. Calhoun at the Hudson Backstage Theatre.

 A new professional production opened in February 2010 at the Seymour Centre in Sydney, Australia.
 The production featured Benjamin Giraud as Leopold, Blake Erickson as Loeb as well as the voices of Jason Langley, Jennifer Vuletic, and Barry Crocker.